VISIT. GATHER. CELEBRATE. Burleson

 Lost Oak Winery is located in Burleson, Texas, in close proximity to Fort Worth, the Stockyards, Sundance Square, Mansfield, Arlington, Cleburne and the entire DFW metroplex!

 Our winery and vineyard offer a picturesque setting located on the banks of Village Creek with three cultivated vineyards, stately oak trees and winding walking paths; spend the afternoon here.
+Offering wine tastings, wines by the glass or by the bottle to consume on property or take a few bottles home.
+Plus charcuterie, flatbread pizzas, paninis and other food and non-alcoholic options.

 This property measures 52 acres.
 There are 5 cultivated acres on this site and 3 acres offsite.
 Gene, Lost Oak’s Founder, has been growing grapes since 1989.
 He studied viticulture at Grayson County College in Dennison and by correspondence courses but learned much through experience the Texas soil and climate.
 During his career in the pharmaceutical industry, he had the opportunity to live in France for two years and spent much of his free time in vineyards and wineries.
 His passion to become a grower and make wine in Texas was born.
 After retirement, he opened the winery on this property in Burleson in 2006.
 The entire operation was located in the building which now serves as the tasting room.